Neo-X/Glens_Blog/content/2019-05-25-VizImitation.md

 			<span class="STYLE17"> <img width="600" src="./images/VizImitation/agresive-walk.gif"> </span>
 </div>

-Imitation learning, the ability to copy an expert’s behaviour, is a challenging and important problem.
-It’s what allows animals to understand and replicate observed behaviour.
-Many SoTA methods for imitation accomplish this via additional data that is often not available.
-For example, along with the experts joint positions, the torques are available as well.
-In this work we show for the first time a learning system that allows an agent to reproduce imitative behaviour of 3D simulated robots from video.
-This progress may allow us to create robots that can learn behaviour from observing humans, and allow humans to instruct robots in a natural way to perform a task.
+Imitation learning, the ability to reproduce behaviour, is a challenging and important problem.
+It is what enables animals with the ability to understand and mimic from observation.
+Many SoTA methods for imitation accomplish this via additional data that is often not available in the real world.
+For example, along with an expert's joint positions, the torques used by the expert are available as well.
+In this work we show a learning system that allows an agent to reproduce imitative behaviour of 3D simulated robots from video.
+This progress may allow us to create robots that can learn behaviour from observing humans, and allow humans to instruct robots in a natural form to perform tasks.

 ### Distance Learning